 Karen McAvoy, PsyD is a dually credentialed clinical and school psychologist.
 After 20 years as a school psychologist in Cherry Creek Schools, she left the district to write mild/moderate/severe TBI policy for the Colorado Department of Education.
 She is the author of REAP - a Community-Based Concussion Management Protocol and is now the Director of a concussion clinic in a large metropolitan Hospital for Children.
 Dr McAvoy is well published on Concussion Return to Learn (co-author of a seminal article in the field) and speaks nationally and internationally on the topic.

-Brenda Eagan Brown, MEd, CBIS directs a statewide brain injury school consulting program, is an adjunct professor at The George Washington University, & is currently obtaining her doctorate at Johns Hopkins University.
-She is published in the field of concussion in schools, presents nationally/ internationally, and has served on expert panels for both the CDC & IOM committees.
-She spearheaded the development of the Return to Learn Concussion Management Team Model in her state, training over 1,200+ school district academic focused concussion teams since 2013.
-The program she runs was featured in the Wall Street Journal.
-She is also the also the sibling of a severe TBI survivor.
+Brenda Eagan Brown, MEd, CBIS has worked in the field of pediatric traumatic brain injury for the past 22 years.
+She currently directs a statewide brain injury school consulting program, is an adjunct professor at The George Washington University, and is obtaining her doctorate at Johns Hopkins University in Mind, Brain & Teaching..
+Brenda is published in the field of concussion in schools, presents nationally/ internationally, and has served on expert panels for both the CDC & IOM committees.
+She spearheaded the development of the Return to Learn Concussion Management Team Model in her state, training over 1,300+ school district academic focused concussion teams since 2013.
+She is also the also the sibling of a severe TBI survivor which is where her passion for helping schools and students began.

 Return to Learn Before Return to Play #RTLB4RTP